 A statewide health coverage program that is administered through Blue Cross Blue Shield.
-The plan has a moderate monthly premium and a \$1,200 per employee only and \$2,400 deductible per family.
-Prescription drugs are subject to a minimal plan year deductible, and thereafter a prescription Co-pay.
-Preventive Care pays 100%.
+A Primary Care Physician (PCP) must be selected for each individual covered by the plan.
+This plan is not compatible with a Health Savings Account (HAS).
+The annual individual deductible is \$1,200 and \$2,400 annual family deductible Individuals covered by this plan pay co-pays for doctor's visits.
+Prescription coverage under this plan has its own deductible.
+Preventive care pays 100%, per plan guidelines.
 For more information see the TRS website www.bcbstx.com/trsactivecare